aisingapore/sgnlp/CONTRIBUTING.md

 ## Adding Documentation

-One easy way to contribute is to add or refine documentation / docstrings to the models that are currently available. `sgnlp` uses [Sphinx](https://www.sphinx-doc.org/en/master/) to generate our documentation pages.
-Please refer to the Sphinx documentation on the formatting expected in the docstrings.
+One easy way to contribute is to add or refine documentation / docstrings to the models that are currently available. `sgnlp` uses the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for our docstrings.
 Once the docstrings have been added or edited, please submit a pull request.